List of High School DxD characters: Rossweisse

 Unlike most of the female characters who already have a crush on Issei, she is still figuring out if she likes him or not.
 She is extremely bitter on the fact that she does not have a boyfriend and gets angry when she is made fun of for that.
 Odin uses this several times to knock the wind out of her when she is protesting or interfering with him doing something vulgar.
 She has a tendency to buy things at sales when they're cheap, allowing Issei to coin for her the nickname "The 100-Yen Shop Valkyrie" (100均ヴァルキリー).
 This also shows during the Kyoto trip when Issei used dress break on her so he could peep on the female students in the hot springs by her getting mad and lecturing him about destroying her clothes before being embarrassed about being naked.
-She moves into the Hyodo Residence in Volume 8.
+She moves into the Hyoudou Residence in Volume 8.
 She left to train with a Norse mage she knows in Volume 11 and returns in Volume 12 after learning new, powerful defensive spells along with how to combine them with the defensive traits of Rook.
 Thus, gaining enough power to defend against Balance Breakers and even the equivalent of 10x the damage that Heracles' Balance Breaker can create.

 In Volume 14 both the Gremory and Sitri groups are surprised to hear her speak in an unpolished, country voice while talking to her grandmother in her homeland.
 Also, its noted that part of the reason she is so concerned about money is that she has been sending money over to her grandmother, to help out since the area her hometown is in is described as having nothing and essentially barren.
 She is currently pursuing two goals, the first is to create a school to teach devils how to become Valkyries, and the second is to open a discount store that carries everything in her homeland.
 In Volume 17 she asks Issei to pretend to be her boyfriend to convince her grandmother Göndul that she is safe in her new life as a devil and as teacher.
 During her date with Issei, she mentions that when she was a student she wrote an essay that could show a way of sealing the Trihexa (666).
 Sona invites her to be an expositor at the inauguration of her school and even offers her a position as teacher in a few years.
 Euclid Lucifuge tries to kidnap her not only for the information, but also because he sees her as a replacement for his sister Grayfia.
 She helps Issei defeat him and it becomes clear that she has finally fallen in love with him.